eduffield/steamdistiller/README.md

 # SteamDistiller
 Python script for sniffing Steam IHS Discovery Packets.
-The script must be launched as superuser, be sure to install any dependencies as superuser.
+The script must be launched with root, be sure to install any dependencies with superuser.

 ## System Requirements
 This script uses python3, wireshark, and tshark.
 The following command can install each on a Debian-based system.